huanghaibin-dev/CalendarView/README_EN.md

 > * Does it support grid display?
 Of course, it's supported.
 It depends on how you draw it.

+> * Does it support custom week start？Yes，You can use mon、sun、sat for CalendarView by using week_start_with attr.

 > * Does it support to callback WeekBar with date select?
-Support, you need to customize WeekBar, Override onDateSelected(Calendar calendar, Boolean isClick);
+Support, you need to customize WeekBar, Override onDateSelected(Calendar calendar,int weekStart, Boolean isClick);

 > * Therefore, as long as it is UI appearing in MonthView and WeekView, like pentagram, Bessel curve, picture and so on, are all supported, as long as you can draw, Weather it is beautiful or not, it depends on you.